SuzeShardlow/icebreaker_backend/README.md

 # Icebreaker

 This is the repository for the Icebreaker back end code.
-[See the back end code.](https://github.com/SuzeShardlow/icebreaker_backend)
+[See the front end code.](https://github.com/SuzeShardlow/icebreaker)

 [See my other coding projects!](https://suze.dev/coding_projects)